 How Automatic Premium Reimbursement Works

-If your plan is eligible, Automatic Premium Reimbursement reimburses you for your monthly medical and Part D premium payments without submitting a request via the website, mobile app, or paper form.
+If your plan is eligible, Automatic Premium Reimbursement automatically reimburses your monthly medical and Part D premiums.
+There’s no need to submit a request through the website, mobile app, or paper form.

-If it’s an eligible expense, you may also be able to use Automatic Premium Reimbursement for your Part B premium.
+If Part B premiums are an eligible expense, you may also be able to use Automatic Premium Reimbursement for those costs.
 Read Medicare Part B Premium Reimbursement to learn more.

 Automatic Premium Reimbursement Process